-where $\phi_k(\x)$ is the basis function and \( \alpha_{k}(\btheta) \) is the coefficient of corresponding orthogonal basis.
-Once the type of basis function and truncated value \( K \) is determined, the function \( \mathbf{u}(\x; \boldsymbol{\theta}) \) is completely represented by $K$ coefficients.
+where $\phi_k(\x)$ is the basis function and \( \alpha_{k}(\btheta) \) is the coefficient corresponding to the orthogonal basis.
+Once the type of basis function and the truncation value \( K \) are determined, the function \( \bm{u}(\x; \boldsymbol{\theta}) \) is completely represented by $K$ coefficients.
 Different types of basis functions are suitable for different applications, and choosing the appropriate basis can significantly enhance computational efficiency and accuracy.